shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Blockchain-Based-Skill-Verification-System.md

 }
 ```

-For the functions used for the creation or updating of user data, only the linked user should be able to call them.
-To do this we create function modifiers that will allow us to reuse the necessarily *require statements* in multiple functions thus avoiding the rewriting of the same code again and again.
+For the functions used in the creation or updating of user data, only the linked user should be able to call them.
+To do this we create function modifiers that will allow us to reuse the necessary **require statements** in multiple functions, thus avoiding repetition of the same code.

 ```solidity
 modifier verifiedUser(uint256 user_id) {